Looming Musk-Twitter legal battle hammers company shares - NewsBreak

 “With Musk officially walking away from the deal, we think business prospects and stock valuation are in a precarious situation," wrote CFRA Analyst Angelo Zino. “(Twitter) will now need to go at it as a standalone company and contend with an uncertain advertising market, a damaged employee base, and concerns about the status of fake accounts/strategic direction.”

-The uncertainty surrounding who will run Twitter, Mogharabi said, could lead wary advertisers to curtail their spending on the platform.
+The uncertainty surrounding who may be at Twitter's help, Mogharabi said, could also lead advertisers to curtail their spending on the platform.

-But the drama surrounding the deal, he added, will also likely attract new users to the platform and increase engagement, particularly given the upcoming midterm elections.
-That, he said, could convince advertisers to cut a bit less.
-In the long run, he said, "we think Twitter will remain one of the top five social media platforms for advertisers." ___
+But “the drama" surrounding the deal, he added, “will also likely attract new users to the platform and increase engagement, especially given the upcoming midterm elections, which could convince advertisers to cut a bit less.
+In the long run, we think Twitter will remain one of the top five social media platforms for advertisers."

-This summary of this story has been corrected to reflect Elon Musk's agreement to pay $54.20 a share for Twitter, not $53.40.

 Comments / 0